The COVID-19 vaccine is here in Nevada, and it's now available to everyone aged 12 or older.

 Can I choose which vaccine I get?

-Right now, because so little of the vaccine is currently available, most people aren’t going to have a choice about which vaccine they get, though your vaccine registration portal may tell you which product is being offered.
+Your vaccine registration portal may tell you which product is being offered, so be sure to check when signing up for the vaccine.
 Public health professionals and doctors have said that people should take whichever vaccine is offered first to them.

-If you are 16 or 17, however, you must receive the Pfizer vaccine, since it is the only product approved for use in that age group.
+If you are 12 to 17, however, you must receive the Pfizer vaccine, since it is the only product approved for use in that age group.

 How do we know the vaccine is safe?